revbayes/revbayes.github.io/tutorials/getting_started/index.md

 You may notice that the value of $x$ has now changed and is equal to the observations.

-Getting help in `RevBayes`
+Getting help in RevBayes
 ==========================

-`RevBayes` provides an elaborate help system.
+RevBayes provides an elaborate help system.
 Most of the help is found online on our website\
 http://www.RevBayes.com.
-Within `RevBayes` you can display the help for a function, distribution or any other type using the ‘?‘ symbol followed by the command you want help for:
+Within RevBayes you can display the help for a function, distribution or any other type using the `?` symbol followed by the command you want help for:

     ?dnNorm
     ?mcmc
     ?mcmc.run

-Additionally, `RevBayes` will print the correct usage of a function if you only type in its name and hit return:
+Additionally, RevBayes will print the correct usage of a function if you only type in its name and hit return:

     mcmc